vebgen/mui-rff/packages/date/README.md

 # date

-An date component that you can use in a React-Final-Form.
+A date component that you can use in a React-Final-Form.

 ## Running unit tests